 So trust us when we say: Plitvice Lakes National Park is very special.
 The park’s waterfalls connecting the 12 upper and 4 lower lakes are astounding.
 Of amazing emerald green to turquoise colour (depending on the time of year and day), the lake terraces end in yet another impressive waterfall, Sastavci Slap, and from there, the gushing water continues to flow as the Korana River.

 Just under 300 square kilometres in size, Plitvice Lakes National Park is Croatia’s largest National Park.
-It is also its oldest, and with over 1.5 million visitors a year, one of Croatia’s most visited.
+It is also its oldest, and with about 1.2 million visitors in 2022, one of Croatia’s most visited.
 Plitvice Lakes together with Dubrovnik’s city walls are probably THE most well-known (and most photographed) tourist attractions in Croatia.
-The lakes are not only incredibly picturesque but also reasonably accessible, with day tours available from Zagreb (approximately 2 hour’s drive) and even from Split (approximately 3 hour’s drive).
+The lakes are not only incredibly picturesque but also reasonably accessible, with day tours available from Zagreb (approximately 2 hours’ drive) and even from Split (approximately 3 hours’ drive).

 While you can visit Plitvice Lakes National Park on one of these day trips we strongly advise against it.
 Not only will you spend more time travelling on the bus than in the park, but you will experience the park when it is most crowded, and you will only have the chance to see a small portion of the park.
 Do yourself the favour and take your time.
 The Plitvice Lakes National Park is worth it.